 Infectious diseases are contracted through a wide range of activities.
-Some illnesses are passed from person to person through contact, some come from insect or animal bites, and some are caused by contaminants in food, water, or the environment.
+Some illnesses are passed from person to person through contact, some come from insect or animal bites, and some are caused by contaminants in food, water or the environment.
 The impact of an infectious disease can range, too.
 Some cause mild symptoms that may fade on their own, and others are life-threatening.

 That’s why it’s important to find a doctor with experience and skill in diagnosing, treating, managing, and preventing infectious diseases.
 No matter the cause or impact of an illness, Temple infectious disease specialists are trained to act quickly while properly diagnosing a problem.
 Then, we’ll work to provide you with the latest treatment options that fit your needs.

-Preventative Medicine for Travelling Abroad
+Preventive Medicine for Traveling Abroad